idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 <!--- Shortened link to this document: --->

 **Important!
 Please complete all your translation projects in your current CafeTran version before updating.**

+## 2018 Akua Update 6 (20180427)

+- Approved segment status - see the status selection box in the target segment toolbar. - Approved segments are marked with the red border around the status cell in the grid.
+The new segment status maps to "Translated" status in the external sdlxliff files.
+There is also a new filter for "Approved" and "Not approved" segments.
+- Updated target segment editor bindings to web editors on the refreshed MT websites.

 ##  2018 Akua Update 5 (20180409)